mrinalini08/dealers_data_assesment/README.md

 # Expected Result:
 1. Output as csv file: weather data with 4 cols(Date, Temperature High, Temperature Low, pressure)
-2. Scatter Plot for Temperature High and Pressure
+2. Scatter Plot as a PNG format for Temperature High and Pressure

 Sample Result: